Paraphraser/IOTstackBackup/README.md

 1. The *new* system must have been constructed using [PiBuilder](https://github.com/Paraphraser/PiBuilder) and you should have just finished running the 05 script.

-2. The migration package must be present:
+2. The migration directory must be present:

 	> The instructions below assume `~/migration`.
 Make appropriate substitutions if you used a different name